-In order to ensure the appropriate protection of faculty and staff whose jobs put them at a reasonable risk of coming into contact with blood and other potentially infectious materials, RIT has developed a Bloodborne Pathogen Exposure Control Program.
+The RIT Environmental Health and Safety (EH&S) Department has developed a Bloodborne Pathogen Exposure Control Program to ensure the protection of faculty, staff , students, and visitors who put themselves at a reasonable risk of coming into contact with blood and other potentially infectious materials.

-Bloodborne pathogens are microorganisms such as viruses or bacteria that are carried in blood and/or bodily fluids and can cause disease in people, including hepatitis B and C and human immunodeficiency virus, or HIV.
-Bloodborne pathogens such as HBV and HIV can be transmitted through contact with infected human blood and other potentially infectious body fluids such as:
+Bloodborne pathogens are microorganisms such as viruses or bacteria that are carried in blood and/or bodily fluids and can cause disease in people; including hepatitis B and C and human immunodeficiency virus (HIV).
+Bloodborne pathogens such as hepatitis B (HBV) and HIV can be transmitted through contact with infected human blood or other potentially infectious body fluids such as:

 - Vaginal secretions;

 - Any body fluid that is visibly contaminated with blood including urine.

 Employees must sign either: the HBV Shot Declination Form if they do not want to receive the HBV shot series, or if they have previously had the shots; or the HBV Shot Authorization Request Form if they would like to receive the HBV shot series.
 Please download and complete the appropriate form.
 Return the signed form to the EH&S Department.

 RIT must establish a written Exposure Control Plan designed to minimize/eliminate employee exposure and ensure that:

 - Information and training are provided to those who will likely be exposed;